Updated September 13, 2021

 Full In-Person Learning Will Resume for the 2021-22 School Year

-When the new school year begins in August 2021, we are excited to announce that we plan to be 100% in-person, discontinuing our virtual learning programs.
-All students will learn in-person Monday through Friday following a regular full-day schedule.
+As the new school year begins, we are excited to be learning 100% in-person, discontinuing our virtual learning programs.
+All students are learning in-person Monday through Friday following a regular full-day schedule.

-Parents, students, and staff who have been learning and working in the building during hybrid these past two months have commented about how safe they feel.
+Parents, students, and staff who have been learning and working in the building during hybrid and over the summer have commented about how safe they feel.
 And our entire Freire Schools team is committed to ensuring that the school day structure and our safety protocols support a safe return to school for all our kids this fall.

 On Monday, May 10, The U.S. Food and Drug Administration (FDA) expanded the Emergency Use Authorization for the Pfizer vaccine to include anyone ages 12 and older.

 We know that children are not immune to COVID-19, but it is a vaccine-preventable disease just like measles, mumps and other childhood diseases.
-We strongly encourage you to consider vaccinating your child to protect them, your family, and our school community.
+We strongly encourage you to consider vaccinating your child to protect them, your family, and our school community, especially with the Delta variant on the rise.
 In the vaccine trial for students aged 12-15, there was 100% efficacy and no reported serious side effects.

 You can get more information and find vaccination opportunities by clicking here.
 Please note: Not all sites will vaccinate people under the age of 16.
 Make sure to call ahead to confirm a vaccination site has Pfizer vaccine and will vaccinate your child.